pandacloud1/DEVOPS/Ansible/Initial_configuration/config.md

 ## Step-2: Give sudo priviledges to the user
 ### NOTE:
-1. Normal users cannot install or update packages.
+1. Normal users cannot install/update packages.
 2. If a user (e.g., ansadmin) is added to the sudoers file, they can run commands with root privileges using sudo.
 3. The sudoers file must be edited carefully.
 Editing directly with vi or nano may cause syntax errors. `vi /etc/sudoers`
 4. Use the `visudo` command instead — it safely edits the file and checks for errors before saving.